ZixuanShi/Jupiter-Engine/README.md

 # Jupiter-Engine
 My own game engine.
-I wrote everything from scratch
+I plan, write, test everything from scratch by myself

 ## Folder Structure
 This applies to both Engine and Client Project directory